How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 - What crypto payment rails do you support?

-Red flag: A provider who can't tell you the actual MDR (merchant discount rate) you'll pay is hiding a processing markup.
+Red flag: A provider who cannot tell you the actual MDR (merchant discount rate) you will pay is hiding a processing markup.
 This is common and can add 1–2% to every transaction.

 4. Technical Performance and Uptime

 Why it matters: A casino that goes down during peak evening hours loses real money every minute.
-Players who experience crashes don't come back.
+Players who experience crashes do not come back.

 What to look for: